Research

 Abstract:

 In this paper, I consider the effect of minimum lot size regulation on welfare and urban structure.
-I show that minimal lots are the most expensive in the low-density neighborhoods of productive cities, and this can explain the sorting on income into these cities and neighborhoods.
+I show that minimal lots are the most expensive in the low-density neighborhoods of productive cities relative to others, and this can explain the sorting on income into these cities and neighborhoods.
 Motivated by this evidence, I construct a general equilibrium model in which households of heterogeneous incomes choose cities and neighborhoods, value affluent neighbors, and are burdened differently by regulation.
-A counterfactual deregulation exercise shows significant and progressive gains for renters that may offset the losses to landowners.
+A counterfactual deregulation exercise shows significant and progressive welfare gains for renting households (9% of income) that offset the losses to landowners (17% of land values).
 The exercise also reveals two surprising results.
 First, any productivity gains that occur from the expansion of productive cities is largely nullified by the out-migration of affluent households who prefer regulated neighborhoods.
-Second, the neighborhood choice externality arising from the demand for affluent neighbors matters little for the average household, but has important distributional consequences.
+Second, deregulation exacerbates the costs of the neighborhood choice externality arising from the demand for affluent neighbors, but only slightly.
 These results suggest that the most important consequence of deregulating housing markets is increasing housing affordability.
+Other counterfactual exercises underscore cities’ lack of incentives to unilaterally deregulate and show a significant opportunity for improved spatial targeting.

 Gentrification and Redevelopment in General Equilibrium